 - Payments to faculty based upon student class size or academic achievement and/or

 - Compensation adjustments to a fixed salary or wage based on seniority or other qualitative factors that are not related to securing enrollments or financial aid.

-Violations of university policies, including the failure to avoid a prohibited activity or obtain required approvals, will be dealt with in accordance with applicable university policies and procedures.
+Violations of university policies, including the failure to avoid a prohibited activity or obtain required approvals, will be addressed in accordance with applicable university policies and procedures.
 These may include disciplinary actions up to and including termination from the university.